at062084/COVID-19-Austria/README.md

 # COVID-19-Austria
-- Dataset for Austria based on Sozial Ministerium (bmsgpk) and AGES.
-R Scripts for download, visualization, analysis and prediction
+- Dataset for Austria based on AGES and Sozial Ministerium (bmsgpk)
-- Additional visualization, analysis and prediction for the John Hopkins University dataset
+- R Scripts for download, visualization, analysis and prediction
-- Dataset and extractors for the IBM covid-county  scraper project
+- retired: Dataset and extractors for the IBM covid-county  scraper project
+- retired: Additional visualization, analysis and prediction for the John Hopkins University dataset

 ## Units used
 - 'daily cases per 100.000 inhabitants':  Measure for current spread of desease